mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-out-loud.markdown

 you to drop stories (which is bad for business) or to carry through more work than you expected (which is bad for you).

-When you choose to just say your estimate outloud after discussing a story instead of following all steps of Planning Poker, your estimates may be inaccurate for at least two reasons.
+When you choose to just say your estimate out loud after discussing a story instead of following all steps of Planning Poker, your estimates may be inaccurate for at least two reasons.
 The two reasons affect you even more when you run a distributed